chariotsolutions/phonegap-nfc/README.md

 The tag contents are platform dependent.

-`id` and `techTypes` may be included when scanning a tag on Android.  `serialNumber` may be included on Blackberry.
+`id` and `techTypes` may be included when scanning a tag on Android.  `serialNumber` may be included on BlackBerry.

 `id` and `serialNumber` are different names for the same value.  `id` is typically displayed as a hex string `ndef.bytesToHexString(tag.id)`.

 Generating the following tag and

-Writing this NDEF message to a tag and then scanning on Android and Blackberry will produced the following events.
+Writing this NDEF message to a tag and then scanning on Android and BlackBerry will produced the following events.

 	var ndefMessage = [
 		ndef.createMimeRecord('text/pg', 'Hello PhoneGap')